NovakRM/Static_Page/README.md

 # Static_Page
 An interactive but non viewport-responsive layout!
-Throwing some javascript at it, monkeyed around with an existing jquery parallax function.
+Throwing some inline javascript at it, monkeyed around with an existing jquery parallax function.